 At Lake Bled, we decided to steer clear of the main tourist village on the eastern side of the lake.
-Instead, we chose this fantastic little cabin in Mlino (pictured above) on the south side of the lake near where pletnas (row boats) depart to Bled Island.
+Instead, we chose House Gabrijel (see their two options here and here on Booking / Agoda / TripAdvsior) on the south side of the lake near where pletnas (row boats) depart to Bled Island.

 This cabin was my personal favorite accommodation of our entire trip across Europe.
 Our cabin overlooked a field with a horse, while the sound of a stream leading out from Lake Bled put us to sleep at night.
 The kids loved the bunk bed, while the fireplace kept us warm when we needed it (which was not very often actually).
 Last but not least, the hosts were incredibly hospitable!

 The cabin was a short walk from the bus stop to the tourist village, train station, or Lake Bohinj, or it was a 30-minute walk to the tourist village and castle.
 It was also really close to Restavracija Sova Bled, where we enjoyed a fantantastic (I’m talking like Michelin quality, but at a reasonable price) meal.

 For Lake Bohinj, we went with Apartment Alpinea (see on Booking / Agoda) in the tiny tourist center on the eastern side of the lake.
 It was incredibly peaceful, and the perfect place to spend a few days relaxing while the rains came down outside.

 For lake lovers, see my guides to the most beautiful lakes in Jasper and Banff National Park in my home province of Alberta, Canada!

 If you have a look at this detailed report of Lake Bled’s weather in October, you’ll see that the month has an average high temperature of 12°C (53.6°F), with only slightly more rain than in the summer months.